 Pain that causes dizziness or fainting

-These are reasons to see a doctor right away.
-Complications of ovarian cysts are rare, but if a woman has a cyst and one of these symptoms, she could be experiencing ovarian torsion (when a large cyst causes the ovary to twist) or rupture (when the cyst opens and may cause bleeding).
+These are reasons to see your provider right away.
+Complications of ovarian cysts are rare, but if you have one with one of these symptoms, you could be experiencing ovarian torsion (when a large cyst causes the ovary to twist) or rupture (when the cyst opens and may cause bleeding).

 Where does birth control come in?

 The progestin-only or mini-pill has an unpredictable effect on ovulation and may lead to more cysts.
-These almost always disappear on their own, but if you've had problems with cysts in the past, the mini-pill may not be the best contraception for you.
+These almost always disappear on their own, but if you’ve had problems with cysts in the past, the mini-pill may not be the best contraception for you.
 (FYI, the mini-pill is not a common birth control choice: so few women in the U.S. use it, we can’t even get a reliable estimate.)
 Norplant, an old contraceptive implant that’s no longer available in the U.S., also had this side effect.
-Studies of the new implants (Implanon and Nexplanon) suggest that cysts are less of an issue.
+Studies of the implant that’s currently on the market (Nexplanon) suggest that cysts are less of an issue.

 Birth control has other benefits.